 Now let's look at the definitions of the @will_update_* pair:

-assign will_update_middle = fifo_valid && (middle_valid == will_update_dout);
+assign will_update_middle = fifo_valid && (middle_valid == will_update_dout); assign will_update_dout = rd_en && !empty;

 always @(posedge rd_clk) if (will_update_middle) middle_dout <= fifo_dout;

-Looking at @will_update_middle's definition above, there are two conditions for updating @middle_dout: One is that the value of @fifo_dout is valid, which is quite obvious, and then there's this (middle_valid == will_update_dout) expression.
-Let's break it down to the four possible options, as it explains how the whole machinery works.
+Looking at @will_update_middle's definition above, there are two conditions for updating @middle_dout: One is that the value of @fifo_dout is valid, which is quite obvious, and then there's the expression saying (middle_valid == will_update_dout).
+Let's break this expression down to the four possible options, as it explains how the whole machinery works.
 Keep in mind that all of this plays a role only when @fifo_dout is valid:

-- @middle_valid == 0, @will_update_dout == 0. @middle_dout isn't valid, and @fifo_dout's value will not be consumed into @dout.
+- @middle_valid == 0 and @will_update_dout == 0. @middle_dout isn't valid, and @fifo_dout's value will not be copied into @dout.
 So update @middle_dout from @fifo_dout.

-- @middle_valid == 0, @will_update_dout == 1. @middle_dout isn't valid, but @dout will be updated, so obviously it will be updated from @fifo_dout.
-As @fifo_dout's value is consumed, it can't be copied into @middle_out, so do nothing.
+- @middle_valid == 0 and @will_update_dout == 1. @middle_dout isn't valid, but @dout will be updated, so obviously it will be updated from @fifo_dout.
+Because @fifo_dout's value is consumed, it can't be copied into @middle_out, so do nothing.

-- @middle_valid == 1, @will_update_dout == 0. @middle_dout is valid, and nothing is consumed into @dout.
+- @middle_valid == 1 and @will_update_dout == 0. @middle_dout is valid, and nothing is copied into @dout.
 Both pipeline stages are valid, and will remain so anyhow.
 So do nothing.

-- @middle_valid == 1, @will_update_dout == 1. @middle_dout is valid, and will be consumed into @dout.
-So grab @fifo_dout's value for the sake of remaining valid.
+- @middle_valid == 1 and @will_update_dout == 1. @middle_dout is valid, and will be copied into @dout.
+So update @middle_dout from @fifo_dout in order to remain valid.

-if (will_update_dout) dout <= middle_valid ? middle_dout : fifo_dout;
+always @(posedge rd_clk) if (will_update_dout) dout <= middle_valid ? middle_dout : fifo_dout;

 Substituting @will_update_dout with its definition, it becomes:

-if (rd_en && !empty) dout <= middle_valid ? middle_dout : fifo_dout;
+always @(posedge rd_clk) if (rd_en && !empty) dout <= middle_valid ? middle_dout : fifo_dout;

 if (fifo_rd_en) fifo_valid <= 1; else if (will_update_middle || will_update_dout) fifo_valid <= 0;

-@middle_valid goes by the same logic:
+@middle_valid follows the same logic:

 if (will_update_middle) middle_valid <= 1; else if (will_update_dout) middle_valid <= 0;